wiebederoos/kubecon2025/kubecon-2025/02-areas/cilium-improving-network-efficiency.md

 ## Use case: Cilicium manages Azure IPAM
 * Challenges:
 	* Legacy stack is not scalable for container networking
-	* Vendor specific code incorporated in Cillium codebase
+	* Vendor specific code incorporated in Cillium code-base
-	* Cost specific and maintance responsibilities
+	* Cost specific and maintenance responsibilities
 	* Various other risks wrt scaling / performance
 * Solution:
 	* Delegated IPAM with Azure overlays